NCTU-Math-Software/final_project-matthewwu-am08/Conway/MultiThread2_stable/README.md

 for this solution, only mostly not enough 0.02second per 0.2 second can't get user input, the FPS can be maintain at roundly 4.5~5.

-Known Issue:
+# Known Issue:

 thx for matlab's bug, sometimes while for a too much frequency's click, the function ginput might break, which would make it unable to get any input and system would stuck.
 Hold down Ctrl+C on cmd line of v2_main.m to force stop the operation.

-v2_t1.m can't be turn off automatically. will be fixed in next version.
+v2_t1.m can't be turn off automatically. will be fixed in next version if this can really be fixed.